 A no-lender-cost refinance is a refinance option where you do not need to pay any closing costs when getting the new mortgage loan.
 There are many reasons why this may be very advantageous, however, make sure to be educated fully on this program prior to closing day.

 Even though the closing costs may be waived, these costs may be seen elsewhere.
 Basically, your lender may add the typical closing cost balance to your principal.
 There are two main places where this can be seen- your principal and interest rate.

 If your lender adds the closing costs to your principal amount, you will not need to pay any upfront closing costs on closing day.
 Instead, the unpaid balance of your loan will be higher with the addition of the closing cost amount.
 This will increase your monthly mortgage payments but not affect your interest rate.

 Adding The Closing Costs to Your Interest Rate

 Another option to a no-lender-cost refinance would be to increase your interest rate in exchange for waiving an upfront cost.
 On a mortgage loan, the interest rate is the amount paid to your lender (it is reflected in your total monthly mortgage payment) for borrowing.
 A higher interest rate will raise your monthly mortgage payment but will not affect your principal amount.

 If you are considering a refinance for your home, read this client case study.

-What are the advantages of a no-closing-cost refinance?
+What are the advantages of a no-lender-cost refinance?

-Refinancing has many benefits, and a no-cost refinance may be a great option for you.
+Refinancing has many benefits, and a no-lender-cost refinance may be a great option for you.
 To see if you are eligible and inquire about the process, contact us today!